smfortman/smfortman/README.md

 # Few words about me...

 ###  Hi there, I’m Sergei 👋
-___I'm looking for trainee position and my first job in development___
+___I'm looking to collaborate in Frontend Development___
-- ✨ I'm currently learning all about Frontend development
+- ✨ I’m currently learning everything I can get my hands on
 - 👀 Тake a look on my CV:  https://smfortman.github.io/cv/
-- 📫 You can reach me via email
+- 📫 You can reach me via email: sergei.fortman@gmail.com

 ### There are stacks and tools I practice with: